stowler/brainwhere/README.md

 This codebase isn't formal enough for numbered releases, but I am maintaining two branches:
 - **master**, which passes weekly testing on my local platforms:
-	- OS X Mountain Lion + MacPorts
+	- OS X Mavericks + MacPorts
 	- Neurodebian on Ubuntu 12.04 on 64-bit processors
-	- Neurodebian VM, running Debian 7.0 wheezy 32-bit on VirtualBox
+	- Neurodebian VM, running Debian 7.2.0 wheezy 32-bit on VirtualBox
 - **dev**, where I make and break things daily

 ## INSTALLATION: